MonstrousSoftware/LibGPU/docs/instancing.md

     ModelInstance instance2 = new ModelInstance(model, transform);

 On the other hand, changes in the transforms will automatically be reflected when the model instances are rendered.

+If you are making use of the bounding box of a ModelInstance, for example for visibility culling or for collisions, call update() after modifying a transform so that the bounding box is also updated.